USS Talladega (APA-208)

 Today, Talladega County is known for its diverse economy, including agriculture, manufacturing, and tourism.
 The county continues to preserve its historical landmarks, such as the Talladega Courthouse Square Historic District, which showcases the architectural charm of the area.
 With a blend of historical significance and modern development, Talladega County remains an integral part of Alabama's heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Talladega County, Alabama.
+This timeline provides a concise overview of the key events in the history of Talladega County, Alabama.

 • 1805 - Talladega County is created by an Act of the Alabama Territorial Legislature.